llvm/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                      format to stderr.
 When this option is passed, these per-TU profiles are instead stored as JSON.
     --system-headers               - Display the errors from system headers.
+                                     This option overrides the 'SystemHeaders' option
+                                     in .clang-tidy file, if any.
     --use-color                    - Use colors in diagnostics.
 If not set, colors will be used if the terminal connected to standard output supports colors.